Making you more employable

 - Attendance at Course Rep training

-- Time spent in informal meetings with University staff about course issues (eg. with your Course Leader or Head of Department)
+- Time spent in informal meetings with University staff about course issues (eg. with your Course Leader or Head of Department, or your Postgraduate Research Director)

-- Time spent gathering student feedback (eg. posting on facebook, sending emails out)
+- Time spent gathering student feedback (eg. posting on social media, sending emails out)

 You need to log your hours as a "Course Rep" for the University of Surrey Students' Union, and list firstname.lastname@example.org as your approver.